SmithPeder/console-junit/README.md

 After removing Eclipse from my system, then realizing that writing `JUnit` tests will be on the exam this year I figured that it would be faster just running the tests like i run normal `.java` files.
-After counsel from the elders telling me that running `JUnit` tests without and IDE was stupid, I figured that I had to run the tests without an IDE.
+After counsel from the elders telling me that running `JUnit` tests without an IDE was stupid, I figured that I had to run the tests without an IDE.
 After dealing with some `export PATH` problems I finally got it working fine.